elmahio/documentation/docs/setup-deployment-tracking.md

 * service1-1.1.0
 * service2-1.0.0

 In the examples we have two services: service1 and service2.
-By prefixing deployments with the servicename, we make sure that not both service1-1.0.0 and service2-1.0.0 are shown when looking at one of the services.
+By prefixing deployments with the service name, we make sure that not both service1-1.0.0 and service2-1.0.0 are shown when looking at one of the services.